Sobanggg/RedTeamDocuments/Pre-Attack/readme.md

   - Each VPS checks IPs and ports from the queue and returns results.

 ### Extracting Metadata from Documents
-- **FOCA (GitHub project)**: Extract metadata from leaked/stored documents to gather usernames and other sensitive information.
+- **[FOCA](https://github.com/ElevenPaths/FOCA)**: Extract metadata from leaked/stored documents to gather usernames and other sensitive information.
 - If **NTDS** (Windows Active Directory database) is obtained, it may provide full domain administrator access.

 ### Sending Trackers for Internal IP Discovery